 - Also, try to limit titles to five to eight words (40 character limit) and avoid adding words like “limited edition”, “over 1,000 sold” or “ending soon”.
 These words take up space, don’t improve SEO, offer no insight on what your design is actually about, and could even violate our false advertising policy.

-It’s good practice to customize campaign URLs with relevant keywords.
+It’s good practice to customize listing URLs with relevant keywords.
 For example, if the design is “Love my mom” and your default product is a shirt, try adding the words “shirt” to the URL so you get “teespring.com/love-my-mom-shirt”.
 If you don’t want to add the product to the URL make sure to add at least one or two keywords.

-You campaign description can help convert shoppers into buyers and make your products more discoverable within Teespring’s Marketplace.
+Your listing description can help convert shoppers into buyers and make your products more discoverable within Teespring’s Marketplace.
 When writing a description try to include content that is relevant to the design.
 Also, use phrasing that could help a shopper self-identify with your design theme.

 Are you a grandmother who loves knitting?
 Or maybe you know someone who is?
 These products are perfect for those who can’t be separated from their yarn and needles!